Chapter 1: "I dreamed I was a butterfly…"

 The Shadow turned and smiled derisively at the fallen detective.
 "Oh, still going to play the hero?
 Does that make it easier?
 Does that make your big mistake any less than it was?"

 "I had to be honest with myself!"
-Naoto wheezed, "I had to be honest with the world!"
+Naoto wheezed, "I had to be honest with the world!
+It's the truth that drives shadows like you away, which is why you're so desperate to kill me!"

-"Suuuuuuuuuuure…" the Shadow jeered, "You've been preparing to flee for quite some time now!
-You honed your English, and now you're going to that place where the streets are paved with gold, and women and men are completely equal, right?"
+"Yes, just blame me…" the Shadow jeered, "You've been preparing to flee for quite some time now!
+You've honed your English, and now you're going to that place where the streets are paved with gold, and women and men are completely equal, right?"

 "There's nothing wrong with getting my Master's abroad!"
-Naoto argued, "And I don't have time for your lies!
+Naoto argued as she cast a Diarama spell, and tried to sit up.
+"And I don't have time for your lies!
 Last time, there was some truth to your words!
-This, though, is all…"
+This, though, is all getting to be…"

 She abruptly began to cough, tasting blood coming from her mouth.
 When she looked up, a faceless, gray, winged figure hovering in the air before her.
 Raising a lobster-like claw, it quickly charged at her.